-- A diet high in calories, especially carbohydrates and fatty foods, can equally result in liver problems.
+- A diet high in calories, especially carbohydrates and trans and saturated fats, can equally result in liver concerns.
 Excess caloric intake can lead to fatty deposits within the liver.

 - Watch your Vitamin A intake, as it is high in saturated fat and cholesterol and can be very toxic to the liver when taken in large amounts.
 However, Emulsified Vitamin A does not contain fat or cholesterol.
 Emulsified Vitamin A is a liquid form of the vitamin that is derived from the carotene found in green and yellow vegetables and egg yolk.
 Emulsified Vitamin A is a powerful antioxidant for supplementing your diet.
 Vitamin A also helps promote cell differentiation and supports the body's normal immune system response.

 The best diet for the liver is one low in protein and also sodium.
 Eating plenty of raw fruits and vegetables will help to keep your body, especially your liver from overtaxing itself.
 Approximately 30% to 40% of your diet should consist of dark green leafy vegetables and orange, red, purple, and yellow colored fruits and vegetables.
 A diet high in trans and saturated fats causes the liver to work extra hard, so reducing your intake of those fats is critical to a healthy liver.
 Avocados and oily fish such as salmon, tuna, and sardines are excellent choices for promoting liver health.
 Many varieties of raw seeds such as flaxseed, sunflower, and alfalfa seeds are beneficial in this regard as well.
 Certain oils (primrose, black currant seed, and cold-pressed olive oil to name a few) assist the liver as well.